 Without a doubt, it’s an exciting development.
 Certainly, it will be life changing for many of you.
 Since the news was announced, we at Grad Careers Coach have been asked lots of questions.
 Will I be eligible?
-Will it be easier to secure a Tier 2 job?
+Will it be easier to secure a job with visa sponsorship?

 So we wanted to discuss the pros and the cons of this new 2 year visa extension rule.
 Let’s start with…